carolaltimas/moneydoesgrowontrees/README.md

 # Money Does Grow On Trees
-A text-base role-playing game aiming to educate younger teens about good financial and environmental practices
+A text-based role-playing game aiming to educate younger teens about good financial and environmental practices

 ## Demo